 Seeta Eye Centers was founded by Dr. Morton Alterman in 1965.
 Since it’s founding, our goal has been to provide exceptional eye care services to men and women living throughout the Hudson Valley.
 Our doctors utilize advanced technology and proven techniques to help ensure the most pleasing and long-lasting results – and each service is tailored to the exact need of the patient, enabling us to provide an experience that is entirely patient-focused.

 If you live in Dutchess County or anywhere in the Hudson Valley area, we encourage you to take steps this month to save your vision by scheduling an examination.
-Call us at 845-454-1025 to set one up at our Poughkeepsie or Fishkill location today.
+Call us at 845-454-1025 to set one up at our Poughkeepsie or Yorktown location today.